NHeoShadow/obsidian-vault/All Notes/ReSA FAR 01.md

 				- Sale transaction remains the same
 	- Inventory Systems (**see Matrix Table 2 below**)
 		- Period and Perpetual Inventory Systems (ez)
+	- Presentation of Inventory
+		- Lower of Cost and Net Realizable Value (LCNRV)
+			- (+) Estimated Selling Price
+			- (-) Estimated Cost to Sell
+			- (-) Estimated Cost to Complete
+			- (=) Net Realizable Value
+		- Write Down of Inventory (if NRV < Cost)
+			- Decrease in future utilization of inventory
+			- See Matrix Table 3 below
+		-

 ---
 #### Shipping Terms